return42/sphkerneldoc/linux_src_doc/mm/percpu_c.rst

 Description
 -----------

 Reclaim all fully free chunks except for the first one.
+This is also responsible for maintaining the pool of empty populated pages.
+However, it is possible that this is called when physical memory is scarce causing OOM killer to be triggered.
+We should avoid doing so until an actual allocation causes the failure as it is possible that requests can be serviced from already backed regions.

 .. _`free_percpu`: